Grant Process: Frequently Asked Questions

 What are the next steps if my organization is selected as a finalist?

-Representatives from your organization will be required to attend our finalist meeting via ZOOM in May 2024, where we will go over and have you sign a master grant agreement.
+Representatives from your organization will be required to attend our finalist meeting via ZOOM, where we will go over and have you sign a master grant agreement.
 This grant agreement will ensure that the funds are expended according to Sunday’s Child procedures.